DmitrySoshnikov/hdl-js/README.md

 - `IN` -- inputs of a gate
 - `OUT` -- outputs of a gate
 - `PARTS` -- the actual implementation _body_ of a chip, composed from other chips
-- `BUILTIN` -- refer to the name of a built-in chip: in this case the implementation is fully take from the built-in gate, and `PARTS` can be omitted
+- `BUILTIN` -- refer to a name of a built-in chip: in this case the implementation is fully take from the built-in gate, and the `PARTS` section can be omitted
-- `CLOCKED` -- describes which inputs/outputs are _clocked_ (note: see clock description below in [memory chips](#memory-chips))
+- `CLOCKED` -- describes which inputs/outputs are _clocked_ (see clock description below in [memory chips](#memory-chips))

-Let's see at the [examples/And.hdl](https://github.com/DmitrySoshnikov/hdl-js/blob/master/examples/And.hdl) file:
+Let's take a look at the [examples/And.hdl](https://github.com/DmitrySoshnikov/hdl-js/blob/master/examples/And.hdl) file:

 ```
 /**